 What other alternative might explain why she would confide some of the most embarrassing details of her personal life to her friend Harold Weisberg, but not the news that she had been selected to be given the “honor” of being in charge of reviewing Presidential papers?
 Such a paradox can only be explained by an assumption that she had been sworn to absolute secrecy about the real purpose of her assignment.
-In the middle of that mission, LBJ suddenly died, on January 22, 1973, reportedly of a heart attack (though rumors persisted then, and since, that there was more to it than that — even one which asserted that Lady Bird went shopping in Austin while Secret Service agents ensured he would die before she returned).
+In the middle of that mission, LBJ suddenly died, on January 22, 1973, reportedly of a heart attack (though rumors persisted then, and since, that there was more to it than that — even one which asserted that Lady Bird went shopping in Austin while Secret Service agents ensured that he would die before she returned).

-The Austin project was so sensitive that she failed to inform her close friend Harold Weisberg that she was even going there.
+The Austin project was so sensitive that Mary failed to inform her close friend Harold Weisberg that she was even going there.
 His files contain dozens of copies of their correspondence over nearly four decades, and during that time period (1972-73) he repeatedly asked why she was not responding to his letters.
 The letters from him are replete with comments such as “the reason for your silence . . . you’ve been silent for so long . . . still concerned about your silence . . . have I offended you?” throughout that period.

 Judging by the infrequency of her letters, compared to the number of his during that period, she must have been so busy in Austin that she rarely returned home to Dallas to catch up on her correspondence (since she, evidently, never mailed a letter with an Austin postmark during that period).